How To Choose A Therapist: Therapy And Mental Health

 Medically reviewed by Melissa Guarnaccia, LCSW

 When selecting a therapist to work with, it can be helpful to investigate their specialties, credentials, affordability, and availability.
 You may find it helpful to ask family and friends for referrals.
 If you don’t “click” or connect with the first therapist you have a session with, please know that can be normal, and you can always switch to another therapist who may be a better fit.
+Finding a good therapist who understands your mental health needs can significantly impact your journey toward better health and well-being.
 You may have luck finding a therapist who meets your needs in your local area or through an online therapy platform.

-How to know that it's time to see a therapist
+How to know it's time to see a therapist

 There can be many different reasons why people see a therapist.
 A survey from the American Psychological Association (APA) found that nearly half of Americans surveyed say that someone in their household has sought out mental health services within the past year, and according to Mental Health America, "An estimated 54 million Americans suffer from some form of mental disorder in a given year."
 This likely means there may be a lot of people who could use the help of a therapist.